-After successful completion of this course, the student should:
+After successful completion of this course, you should be able to:

 - 1. Have a more thorough understanding of the relationship between time and frequency domain interpretations and implementations of signal processing algorithms; - 2.
 Understand and be able to implement adaptive signal processing algorithms based on second order statistics; and - 3.
 Be familiar with some of the most important advanced signal processing techniques, including multi-rate processing and time-frequency analysis techniques.